I was very glad to say goodbye to 2012.

 Some specific resolutions which will only be achieved if I take care of the main one, are:

 - Read more.
 Since I stopped taking the bus to work I just can't seem to find the time to read.
 Kindles, iPads, a massive bookcase of books have failed to shift my literacy lurch.
-I used to read the Economist nearly every week as it's more time efficient that reading a newspaper everyday, but I fell away from that too.
+I try to read the Economist nearly every week as it's more time efficient that reading a newspaper everyday, but it's hard to find the time to finish it, and I hate being surrounded by half-read things.
 Please leave me a comment below with any recommended reads for me.

 - Save not Spend.
-Being a Cancerian I am quite good at saving.
-However my Aries Moon sometimes makes me a little careless.
+I am quite good at saving generally, but sometimes I do get carried away.
 I need to reign this in and rather than shoving whatever's left over at the end of the month into savings, decide at the beginning of the month what my spending budget will be (rent, travel, food, socialising, shopping) and immediately push a chunk into savings.

 - Better Beauty Routine.
 This is related to my fitness resolution as positive changes on the inside translate on the outside.
 I need to be more regimental in my skincare routine.
 I'm good with eyecreams and always put some sort of concoction on my face before bed, but I really need to make more use of masks and scrubs.
 This year I really noticed a lot more fine lines on my forehead and around my eyes (crying is so bloody ageing!) but I've been using a couple of skincare products which have really made a difference.
 It's amazing, I can't believe they're actually working.
 I'll be blogging about them soon.
 The key with beauty routines is consistency.
 No point using a bank breaking serum on your face a couple of nights a week, better off to use a more budget friendly alternative that still packs some key ingredients, every night.